-The pandemic has brought drastic changes and challenges to the business of acting and while the adjustment is an ongoing one, it’s not all bad.
+The pandemic has brought drastic changes and challenges to the business of acting—and while the adjustment is an ongoing one, it’s not all bad.
 Take the audition process.
-In the old days, like back in January, it wasn’t unusual for a casting director to receive more than 2,000 submissions per role on a posted project from agents and managers eager to grab one of the few audition spots available for a client.
-The number of actors a casting director could actually invite for an in-the-room audition has always been just a small percentage of the number of actors submitted as time just didn’t allow for it.
-But COVID has changed that.
-While back in January we were all glowing about how proud we are of our clients for acing the self-tape trend challenge, the rules of the game suddenly changed.
+In the old days (like back in January), it wasn’t unusual for a casting director to receive more than 2,000 submissions per role on a posted project from agents and managers eager to grab one of the few audition spots available for a client.
+The number of actors a casting director could actually invite for an in-the-room audition has always been just a small percentage of the number of actors submitted, as time just didn’t allow for it.
+But COVID-19 has changed the rules of the auditioning game.

-Before, we could usually count on a first-look audition to actually be in the room with the casting director and while the volume of self-tape requests was on an upward climb, the majority of audition appointments generated for clients were still in-person.
+Before, we could usually count on a first-look audition to actually be in the room with the casting director.
+While the volume of self-tape requests was on an upward climb, the majority of audition appointments generated for clients were still in-person.
 Not anymore.
-As you may have already experienced, all first-look auditions on the theatrical side are now pretty much via self-tape with the assurance, in most cases, that your call back will be on a virtual, live platform.
-The new norm for a lot of commercial auditions is now live, virtual auditions from the first call on to call back, and in a lot of cases should you book the job, shooting the spot from where you live.
+As you may have already experienced, all first-look auditions on the theatrical side are now pretty much via self-tape with the assurance, in most cases, that your callback will be on a virtual, live platform.
+The new norm for a lot of commercial auditions is now live, virtual auditions from the first call onwards—and, if you book the job, you may even shoot the spot from where you live.

-One of the unique challenges for actors in this pandemic landscape is getting comfortable with virtual, live auditions and the full understanding of what “live” really means.
+One of the unique challenges for actors in this pandemic landscape is getting comfortable with virtual, live auditions, and the full understanding of what “live” really means.
 You may be on Zoom or some other meeting platform for this, but regardless of which platform is used, they all have something in common: it’s live television!
 When your video is on, it’s always on.
 A lot of actors forget this and have developed some lazy pandemic behavior from too many casual Zoom chats with family and friends over these past several months.
 When you’re virtual and live with your pals, I don’t expect you to be well lit, care about the audio quality, worry about how you’re dressed, or try to sit up straight and be poised.
 But I’ve seen a lot of these virtual bad habits slip into live, virtual auditions.
-Remember, too, that unless your mic is on mute we can hear everything going on around you like a loud neighbor, a barking dog, and music from your Alexa in the other room.
-Everything that isn’t 100 percent about you is a distraction away from a casting director’s ability to experience your potential in this new audition space.
+Remember, too, that unless your mic is on mute, we can hear everything going on around you: a loud neighbor, a barking dog, or music from your Alexa in the other room.
+Everything that isn’t 100 percent about you distracts from your potential.

 It’s critical to be cognizant of the fact that when you’re on, you’re always on.
 The casting director and everyone else on their side sitting in on your audition is watching you all the time.
 These auditions are not casual events.
 They are, in essence, live performances where not only is your talent being assessed but so is your behavior.